mnru/hee/README.md

 ### Goals

-Since my primary motivation for developing **bee** is to develop a deeper theoretical and practical understanding of programming languages and type systems.
+Since my primary motivation for developing **hee** is to develop a deeper theoretical and practical understanding of programming languages and type systems.
 I am less concerned with developing a practically *usable* language.